It won't be long until the summer is here so it's time to take a look at your outdoor furniture chair cushions...

 If your outdoor furniture chair cushions are fairly new or they’ve been well taken care of, then you will only have to do a little gentle basic cleaning.
 At least once a year, you need to give your cushions a basic clean to help retain their appearance.

-If your outdoor furniture chair cushions are heavily soiled, then you might want to consider soaking them first to loosen the ingrained dirt that build up over time (especially in any seams).
+If your outdoor furniture chair cushions are heavily soiled, then you might want to consider soaking them first to loosen the ingrained dirt that builds up over time (especially in any seams).

 If you are dealing with a large or tough stain, be sure to liberally saturate the cushions with the cleaning solution, paying special attention to the cushion’s creases and seams where the dirt tends to build up.